AdaCore/spark2014/lrm/source/subprograms.rst

 The Convention aspect of an entity declared inside of a ghost entity (e.g., within the body of a ghost function) is defined to be Ghost.

 The Link_Name aspect of an imported ghost entity is defined to be a name that cannot be resolved in the external environment.

 .. centered:: **Legality Rules**

+Only functions can be explicitly declared with the Convention aspect Ghost.
+[This means that the scope of the following rules is restricted to functions, even though they are stated in more general terms.]

 A ghost entity shall only be referenced: